ryreitsma/realtime_chat/README.md

 Go to the cramp_app directory, run 'bundle' to install all gems for the realtime application.
 Run 'bundle exec thin -p 3001 --max-persistent-conns 1024 --timeout 0 -R config.ru start', the realtime application will now run on http://localhost:3001

 Want to know more about Cramp realtime webapps?
-See cramp.in to read more about this webframework.
+See http://cramp.in/ to read more about this webframework.

 ## Thanks